 The City only plows priority lanes, or lanes that are the only access to a home.
 If your lane has not been plowed, it is unlikely to be plowed during a snow event.
-You can also report an area of concern by using our Snow Response Request Tool.

 Show All Answers

 During a snow event, City roads are plowed according to a priority system aimed at supporting the greater public safety and public transportation access.